llapresi/lukelapresi.com/content/projects/reef/index.md

 Understanding that the two most important demographics to appeal to were families with young children and potential RIT students, we knew that we needed to create a simple to understand yet technologically impressive exhibit in the span around 6 months, a fairly daunting task.

+During our first weeks of experimentation I though about the idea of